 Unfortunately, as we all know now, Bernie Madoff's investment fund was actually a gigantic Ponzi scheme.
 Wilpon, who was under the false impression that he had made $300 million investing with Madoff, had potentially lost as much as $700 million, therefore completely wiping out the perceived gains on Bobby's money.

 So today it looks like the Mets lost big time.
 And while Bobby Bonilla is probably having a huge party knowing that there's something called Bobby Bonilla Day trending on social media, he may have lost as well!

 Keep in mind Bonilla was owed that $5.9 million.
 If Bobby had taken the money that he was owed at the time, invested, and hoped for a 10% return, he would easily have put away more than $100 million by 2035, instead of the $29 million he will receive.
 Even if he invested the entire total upfront and received a 10% return, it wouldn't be as much as taking the lump sum and investing it through 2035.

-FYI: Had Bobby Bonilla taken $5.9 million in 2001 when Amazon was trading at $10 a share, and dumped it ALL into that stock… today he'd have $1.6 billion.
+FYI: Had Bobby Bonilla taken $5.9 million in 2001 when Amazon was trading at $10 a share, and dumped it ALL into that stock… today he'd be a multi-billionaire 🙂

 Are there variables?
 Of course.
 There are no guaranteed market returns.
 Would Bobby have actually gotten 10% every year for decades?
 Probably not.
 There is also security in knowing a payment comes in every Fiscal New Year's Day.
 Still doesn't change the fact that the basic math doesn't look good when a 52-year-old retiree makes more than the team's best pitcher.
 But there is value in time which can often trump the value of a dollar.
 It's something to think about every Fiscal New Year, and even Bobby Bonilla Day, too.